darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ![Figure 3: Decryption of string "KeStackAttachProcess" using XOR algorithm.](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image3.png)

-Figure 3: Decryption of string "KeStackAttachProcess" using XOR algorithm.
+Figure 3: Decryption of string "**KeStackAttachProcess**" using XOR algorithm.

 In figure3 the reversed XOR algorithm as shown in action that the rootkit uses this algorithm all over place to hide the strings, although the strings are decrypted at runtime.